-Images of Bug Bites or Stings, First Aid (5)
+Images of Bug Bites or Stings: Treatment and Prevention (5)

 Bites or stings from insects (arthropods) are very common.
 Most reactions are mild and result due to an allergic reaction to either the insect or the toxins injected with the bite or sting.
 Some people have severe reactions to the stings of:

 - Yellow jackets